arangodb-foxx/util-sessions-local/README.md

 # The Sessions Storage

-The sessions app provides a session storage JavaScript API that can be used in other Foxx apps.
+The sessions app provides a collection-based session storage JavaScript API that can be used in other Foxx apps.

 ## Configuration